 I have moved several times in my life, both renting and buying and only now, 3 years into living in our current home have we just designed and installed our new timeless kitchen.
-It’s a decision not to take lightly as it’s one that we will live with for a long time to come.
+But how to design a kitchen to stand the test of time?

 The Classic Kitchen Design

-So, for us, we decided that ‘The Classic Kitchen Design’ was the right choice, and possibly for you if you are looking for a kitchen that will stand the test of time.
+So, for us, we decided that ‘The Classic Kitchen Design’ was the right choice, and possibly for you if you are looking to design a kitchen to stand the test of time.

 The Classic Kitchen Style is flexible and simple (this doesn’t need to mean boring)…you only need to think about your wardrobe, who doesn’t own a pair of dark denim jeans and a white shirt?
 It’s what you put with it that makes brings out your personality and the wow factor (if that’s the look you are going for) and, comparing the classic kitchen to an outfit of jeans and a white shirt your budget will dictate how much you spend on it!